Common Causes of Faucet Leaks

 Fixing Single and Dual Handled Faucets

-Leaky faucets are not only a nuisance when you’re trying to sleep, but a leaky faucet can become costly if it’s not repaired right away, and it can become very damaging over time.
-The usual reasons for leaky faucets include corrosion, mineral deposits on the internal parts, or defective parts.
-However, fixing a leaky faucet is not a difficult thing, and it’s better to fix one sooner rather than later because a simple, inexpensive fix can turn into a costly plumber call within a few days to weeks.
+Leaky faucets are not only a nuisance when you’re trying to sleep.
+Worse, a leaky faucet can become costly if it’s not repaired right away, and it can become very damaging over time.
+The common causes of faucet leaks include corrosion, mineral deposits on the internal parts, or defective parts.
+However, fixing a leaky faucet is not a difficult thing.
+It is much better to fix one sooner rather than later because a simple, inexpensive fix can turn into a costly plumber call within a few days to weeks.

 Fixing O-Ring Issues

 Stem screws are used to hold the handle of faucets in place, and this screw is made up of a small disc that is attached to it, which is called the O-ring.
 This is one of the main areas dripping can happen.
 The ring becomes loose or wears out over time, which causes the faucet to drip close to the handle.
 Exchanging the worn-out O-ring for a new one fixes the dripping faucet.
 This is a major problem with cartridge faucets.